sydseter/DevGuide/docs/en/04-design/02-web-app-checklist/08-access-controls.md

     low enough to deter automated attacks but above the actual business requirement
 8. If long authenticated sessions are allowed, periodically re-validate a user's authorization
 9. Implement account auditing and enforce the disabling of unused accounts
+10. A new account should have minimal or no access by default
-10. The application must support termination of sessions when authorization ceases
+11. The application must support termination of sessions when authorization ceases
-11. Restrict function-level access to consumers with explicit permissions
+12. Restrict function-level access to consumers with explicit permissions
-12. Restrict direct object references to only authorized users with explicit permissions to specific data items
+13. Restrict direct object references to only authorized users with explicit permissions to specific data items
     to mitigate insecure direct object reference (IDOR) and broken object level authorization (BOLA)
-13. Restrict access to user and data attributes to consumers with explicit permissions to specific fields to mitigate broken object property level authorization (BOPLA)
+14. Restrict access to user and data attributes to consumers with explicit permissions to specific fields to mitigate broken object property level authorization (BOPLA)
-14. Restrict access security-relevant configuration information to only authorized users who have been allowed access through multiple layers of security, including continuous consumer identity verification, device security posture assessment, and contextual risk analysis
+15. Restrict access security-relevant configuration information to only authorized users who have been allowed access through multiple layers of security, including continuous consumer identity verification, device security posture assessment, and contextual risk analysis
-15. Server side implementation and presentation layer representations of access control rules should not differ in such a way that they allow for business functionality and rules to be compromised
+16. Server side implementation and presentation layer representations of access control rules should not differ in such a way that they allow for business functionality and rules to be compromised
-16. Enforce application logic flows to comply with business rules
+17. Enforce application logic flows to comply with business rules
-17. If the application must run with elevated privileges, raise privileges as late as possible, and drop as soon as possible
+18. If the application must run with elevated privileges, raise privileges as late as possible, and drop as soon as possible
-18. Do not hard code access controls that are role based
+19. Do not hard code access controls that are role based

 #### References